corefan/SchedulerEngineDotNet/README.md

  ```csharp
  scheduler.Run();
  ```
+ The scheduler can monitor and change the workflow realtime.

  we also write a simple GUI to display the task and resource, which can easily shown in the WinForm
  ```csharp
  Scheduler.SchedulerView view = new Scheduler.SchedulerView();